2023 Volvo V90 Cross Country

 Our VerdictThe Edmunds Vehicle Testing Team evaluates a fresh batch of vehicles every week, pairing objective assessments at our test track with real-world driving on city streets, freeways and winding roads.
 The data we gather results in our Expert Ratings.
 They’re based on 30-plus scores that cover every aspect of the automotive experience.

 How does the V90 Cross Country drive?
-The V90 provides ample oomph for the daily commute along with predictable and confident stopping power, and the addition of the new mild hybrid system makes this powertrain one of the smoothest out there.
-The engine reacts quickly, and any transmission clunkiness we experienced before has vanished.
-Thanks to nearly 300 horsepower and the benefit of all-wheel drive, the V90 Cross Country scooted to 60 mph in just 6.5 seconds.
-Not bad for a wagon that weighs over two tons.
+The V90 provides ample oomph for the daily commute along with predictable and confident stopping power.
+The engine reacts quickly when you need a burst of speed.
+Thanks to nearly 300 horsepower and the benefit of all-wheel drive, our test V90 Cross Country scooted to 60 mph in just 6.6 seconds.
+Not bad for a wagon that weighs more than two tons.

 The steering feels direct and accurate, and with power going to all four wheels, you can actually get the big wagon to move neatly around some corners.
-A bit more ground clearance with all-wheel drive means the Cross Country fares better than a standard V90 on unpaved and slippery roads.
+A bit more ground clearance with all-wheel drive means the Cross Country fares well on unpaved and slippery roads.
 Overall, this smooth-operating luxury wagon is better to drive than it needs to be, and that's a good thing.

 The steering feels direct and accurate, and with power going to all four wheels, you can actually get the big wagon to move neatly around some corners.
-A bit more ground clearance with all-wheel drive means the Cross Country fares better than a standard V90 on unpaved and slippery roads.
+A bit more ground clearance with all-wheel drive means the Cross Country fares well on unpaved and slippery roads.
 Overall, this smooth-operating luxury wagon is better to drive than it needs to be, and that's a good thing.

 Comfort